Docs

 POSTGRESQL_TEXT

-Default PostgreSQL text format used by the COPY
+Default PostgreSQL text format used by the COPY operation.

 Settings are: